eaprelsky/infodynamics/book/09_02_neural_validation.md

 ### The Human Connectome Project Advantages

-The HCP includes high-resolution structural and functional brain imaging data from 1,200 healthy young adults, making it ideal for testing information physics predictions.
+The HCP includes high-resolution structural and functional brain imaging data from 1,200 healthy young adults, making it ideal for testing information dynamics predictions.
 Unlike smaller neuroimaging studies that often lack statistical power to detect individual differences, the HCP's large sample size enables us to test whether brain structure and function correlate with the information processing efficiency we measure behaviorally.

-**Our planned neural validation approach** builds on established neuroimaging methodologies combined with our information physics framework.
+**Our planned neural validation approach** builds on established neuroimaging methodologies combined with our information dynamics framework.
 Based on our theoretical predictions and preliminary analysis planning, we expect to test whether brain activity patterns during cognitive tasks correspond to the electrical properties we measure behaviorally.

 **Neural Information Conductance Mapping** will require developing new brain imaging analysis approaches that measure information flow through neural networks rather than simple activation levels.
-Traditional fMRI analysis examines which brain regions are active, but information physics predicts that the electrical efficiency of neural circuits will be more important than raw activation intensity.
+Traditional fMRI analysis examines which brain regions are active, but information dynamics predicts that the electrical efficiency of neural circuits will be more important than raw activation intensity.

 Our planned analysis will use **advanced connectivity analysis** to map information flow pathways through the brain, measuring how efficiently different neural networks transmit information during cognitive tasks.
 We predict that individual differences in cognitive performance will correlate strongly with the electrical properties of neural information processing networks.